 The winegrower’s year is marked by milestones: budbreak in spring, harvest in fall and, in between, that pivotal, beautiful time in summer when the vines experience, in rapid succession, bloom, fruit set and shatter.
 For the first time the vineyard tips its hand and begins to reveal its eventual yield.

-When is the Grape Bloom?
+When is Bloom?

 During bloom, also known as flowering, the petal cover, or cap – called the calyptra – pops off the flower as is bursts out.
 Bloom is typically about a weeklong process; this year it took place between June 20 and June 27.
 That’s about two and a half weeks later than last year, but is a return to a more normal schedule.
 Factors influencing the duration of bloom include weather, topography and vineyard management.
 Grape type matters, too: Different clones bloom at different times.
 That translates into a longer bloom period and a longer harvest – good news for us, because it means everything isn’t ready at once.